emre5355/tvheadend-build/README.md

 ### Reference example: Ubuntu builds
 **_Build chain for Ubuntu .deb binary pkgs of Tvheadend server_**

-Reference guide for package maintainers, starts here:
+This is the Reference Guide for package maintainers, it starts here:

 * [Maintainers Guide - ubuntu builds](ubuntu/0. maintainers-guide.md)